 “We don’t sell equipment,” he explained in a presentation during Gigafactory Day at this week’s 2024 Honeywell Users Group meeting in Dallas.
 “We give battery insights.”

-Whether by coincidence or as a designed part of the Gigafactory Day celebration, Titan AES successfully delivered its new “Big Titan” scanning machine to Northvolt, a Swedish battery manufacturer founded almost 10 years ago by former Tesla executives, just hours before Murphy’s presentation.
+Whether by coincidence or as a designed part of the Gigafactory Day celebration, Titan AES successfully delivered its new “Big Titan” scanning machine to a European battery manufacturer just hours before Murphy’s presentation.

 The system was designed in the first quarter of 2024, and its manufacture began in April.
 The full system was assembled in August and tested in September.
-The Northvolt factory acceptance test was passed on September 18, and it was disassembled into four blocks and shipped less than a week later.
-Full commissioning of the system is expected to be completed within two weeks.
-“Now that we know how to make these,” explained Murphy.
-“We need to shrink it a little bit.”
+The factory acceptance test was passed on September 18, and it was disassembled into four blocks and shipped less than a week later.

 Big battery data